-Surgeons do bullectomy in two different ways.
+Surgeons do bullectomy in 2 different ways.
 An incision is made in the side of the chest wall between the ribs.
 This is called a

 .
 Then, a tube mounted with a small video camera, called a video thoracoscope, is inserted.
 Surgical instruments are also attached to the thoracoscope.
 The surgeon is able to view the lung on a video screen while removing the bulla.
 The bulla can also be removed through this incision.

 This procedure is done to relieve symptoms in people with advanced COPD.
 Surgeons remove a portion of the most diseased lung tissue.
 This allows the diaphragm to return to a more normal position, allowing it to work more efficiently.
 This may improve lung elasticity.

 In some people, surgery can improve symptoms.

 Surgeons do LVRS with a thoracotomy.
 The surgeon removes the diseased lung tissue through a large incision.
 In another method, surgeons insert a video thoracoscope through a small incision.
 They remove diseased tissue while viewing the lungs on a video screen (VATS).
 In both procedures, surgeons remove about 20%-30% of the most damaged lung tissue.